Bayesian aggregation of average data: An application in drug development: Discussion

-We constructed this method in response to three different issues that arose with the integration of external data into a statistical analysis: \begin{enumerate} \item Our new data were in aggregate form; the raw data $y^{\prime}_{jt}$ were not available, and we could not directly write or compute the likelihood for the observed aggregate data $\bar{y}^{\prime}$. \item The new data were conducted under different experimental conditions.
+The critical step in our analysis was to model jointly our study data and external aggregate data.
+We constructed a novel Bayesian aggregation of average data which had to overcome three different issues: \begin{enumerate} \item Our new data were in aggregated average form; the raw data $y^{\prime}$ were not available, and we could not directly write or compute the likelihood for the observed average data $\bar{y}^{\prime}$. \item The new data were conducted under different experimental conditions.
 This is a standard problem in statistics and can be handled using hierarchical modeling, but here the number of ``groups'' is only 2 (the old data and the new data), so it would not be possible to simply fit a hierarchical model, estimating group-level variation from data. \item It was already possible to fit the model to the original data $y$, hence it made sense to construct a computational procedure that made use of this existing fit. \end{enumerate}

-We handled the first issue using the central limit theorem, approximating the sampling distribution of the aggregate data by a multivariate normal and using simulation to compute the mean and covariance of this distribution, for any specified values of the model parameters.
+We handled the first issue using the central limit theorem (CLT), which was justified by the large sample size of the external data.
+This allowed us to approximate the sampling distribution of the average data by a multivariate normal and using simulation to compute the mean and covariance of this distribution, for any specified values of the model parameters.

 We handled the second issue by introducing a parameter $\delta$ governing the difference between the two experimental conditions.
 In some settings it would make sense to assign a weak prior on $\delta$ and essentially allow the data to estimate the parameters separately for the two experiments; in other cases a strong prior on $\delta$ would express the assumption that the underlying parameters do not differ much between groups.
-Seen from a different perspective, the new experimental condition is considered as a biased observation of an already observed experimental condition which goes back to \citet{pocock_combination_1976}.
+Seen from a different perspective, the new experimental condition is considered as a biased observation of an already observed experimental condition, which goes back to \citet{pocock_combination_1976}.

-Finally, we used importance sampling to make use of our initial fit, embedding the entire procedure within an expectation propagation loop so as to converge to a close approximation, thus reducing the burden on the importance-weighting correction.